zostay/RakuWAPI/README.md

 In particular, `wapix.body.done` MUST be broken if `wapix.header.done` is broken (assuming both extensions are implemented).

+When broken, the Promise SHOULD be broken with a helpful diagnostic exception.

 3.2 Raw Socket
 --------------

 The `wapix.io` environment variable, if provided, SHOULD be the socket object used to communicate to the client.
-This is the interface of last resort as it sidesteps the entire RakuWAPI interface, but may be useful in cases where an application wishes to control details of the socket itself.
+This is the interface of last resort as it sidesteps the entire RakuWAPI interface.
+It may be useful in cases where an application wishes to control details of the socket itself.

 If your application requires the use of this socket, please file an issue describing the nature of your application in detail.
 You may have a use-case that a future revision to RakuWAPI can improve.